 HubSpot Marketing Starter vs. HubSpot Professional.
-A fierce battle between two of HubSpot’s most popular offerings, where it can be difficult to decide which tier is best for your business.
+A fierce battle between two of HubSpot’s most popular offerings where it can be difficult to decide which tier is best for your business.
 Sandwiched between the free package and HubSpot’s Enterprise tier, they’re both packed full of features where you and your team will have everything you’ll need to run successful inbound marketing campaigns.

 The HubSpot Marketing Starter package is great for first-time HubSpotters as it’s primarily aimed at developing marketers and marketing teams.
 Think along the lines of a small business.
 If you’re just breaking into the inbound marketing game or don’t have that much experience doing inbound marketing right now, then this is the ideal package.

-The plus side here is that you won’t be getting overwhelmed by all of the other features in the larger tiers.
+The obvious benefit is you won’t get overwhelmed by all of the other features in the larger tiers.
 Plus, if you have fewer contacts in your database (less than 100), then Marketing Starter is an ideal package.

 The HubSpot Professional tier is aimed at more experienced marketers and marketing teams.
-If you thoroughly understand the principles of inbound marketing, you have plenty of valuable leads and you want to run complete campaigns at scale with automation then this is the right fit for you.
+If you thoroughly understand the principles of inbound marketing, you have plenty of valuable leads and you want to run complete campaigns at scale with automation, then this is the right fit for you.

 Again, if you’re just starting out with HubSpot and inbound marketing, then the Marketing Starter package is more ideal.

 If you’re thinking of investing in HubSpot Marketing Starter, at the most, it will cost £42 per month.